 Halo: Reach is a first-person shooter developed by Bungie and published by Microsoft for the Xbox 360 on September 14, 2010.
 It is a direct prequel to Halo: Combat Evolved and chronicles the destruction of Reach, a world used as headquarters for the United Nations Space Command, in the late summer of 2552.
 Players control the customizable Spartan-312, known as Noble Six, in an elite team of Spartan super-soldiers known as Noble Team.
+Halo: Reach ret conned certain aspects of the novel, Halo: The Fall of Reach such as the amount of Spartans in the SPARTAN II project.
+Furthermore, it introduced Brutes much earlier in the timeline from whence they were originally brought in (Halo 2).

 The game is built off of the same engine used in Halo 3 and Halo 3: ODST, having full feature parity while including new features and improving existing ones.
 A new ranking system allows players to earn "credits" (cR) by playing both single-player and multi-player games, which both tracks their rank and allows them to further customize their Spartan armor.